 - (1) Monuments and Markers.
 Monuments and markers must be placed by a registered professional pursuant to 350-6.B so that scored or marked point must coincide exactly with the intersection of lines to be marked and must be set so that the top of the monument or marker is level with the finished grade of the surrounding ground.
 (12779 §6 7/15/87) - (2) Streets.
 Streets and alleys must be graded, surfaced and improved to the dimensions required by the cross-sections and the work must be performed in the manner prescribed in the standard specifications for road construction of the City Bureau of Engineering.
 (12779 §6 7/15/87) - (3) Curbs.
 Curbs must be installed along both sides of the street.
 Curb size and material must comply with the specifications of the City Bureau of Engineering.
-The City Engineer may waive the requirement of curbs for public or private alleys pursuant to the provisions of the Curb and Sidewalk ordinance No. 12618, Section 907.01 or by the approval of the Curb Appeals Committee ordinance No. 12484, Section 907.04.
-(12779 §6 7/15/87)
+The City Engineer may waive the requirement of curbs for public or private alleys pursuant to the provisions of the Curb Streets and Sidewalks ordinance-No. 12618, Section 907.01 or by approval of the Curb Appeals Committee pursuant to §545-16 of the Streets and Sidewalks ordinance. ordinance No. 12484, Section 907.04: (12779 §6 7/15/87)